UBC-MDS/DSCI_532_Group18_Allstars/README.md

   - plotly==4.14.3

 ## Thank you
-Thank you so much(Merci beaucoup!Tack så mycket) for visiting out project repository.
+Thank you so much(Merci beaucoup!
+Tack så mycket!) for visiting out project repository.
 We hope that you will join us on this fabuluous journey to find the country you love for immigration!

 [link_william]: https://github.com/williamxu7